 Capture planning is the process of deciding to BID or not, and working out HOW you will win.

-The term "capture planning" is widely used amongst management teams in the worlds largest Defence and infrastructure contracting firms globally and is filtering down to smaller firms rapidly.
+The term "capture planning" is now widely used amongst management teams in the world's largest contracting firms globally and is filtering down to smaller firms rapidly.

 The idea of assessing "what are our chances?" before committing resources to a bid, is common sense and thus a pre-bid evaluation process (formal or otherwise) obviously was being executed before the term "capture planning" was coined.

 Solution selling (supplying project work where the specification (or design) of the project to be delivered forms part of the project scope) has inherent risk.
 Capture Planning is a necessary process to assess that risk informing the decision to proceed with the bid or pullout.

 The size of the opportunity drives the amount of effort put into capture planning.
 The capture plans for large opportunities are formally documented and submitted to senior levels for approval.
 The capture plan typically includes...